OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 title: AI Security Overview
 weight: 1
 ---
+## Summary - How to address AI Security?
-See [home](https://owaspai.org/) for more information about this initiative, how to contribute or connect.
+>See [home](https://owaspai.org/) for more information about this initiative, how to contribute or connect.
 This page contains an overview of AI security and the next pages provide the main content: details on security threats to AI and controls against them.
 You can navigate through  pages at the bottom of every page, or in the left sidebar.
 The right sidebar shows the different sections on a page.
 On small screens you can navigate through the menu.

-## Summary and visualisations

-### Short summary: How to address AI Security?

 While AI offers powerful perfomance boosts, it also increases the attack surface available to bad actors.
 It is therefore imperative to approach AI applications with a clear understanding of potential threats and which of those threats to prioritize for each use case.
 Standards and governance help guide this process for individual entities leveraging AI capabilities.